 Did you notice that people living in poverty might need to take advantage of the health care system because other people think they deserve inferior medical care?

-How do people living in poverty live high on the hog when other people think they deserve to live in poor neighborhoods near garbage dumps and toxic waste, and near noxious industries?
+How do people in poverty live high on the hog when other people think they deserve to live in poor neighborhoods near garbage dumps, toxic waste, and noxious industries?

 Personal Note